Cucurbits, Bacterial Wilt

 The expression of symptoms varies with the different crop species.
 Cucumber and melon plants are severely affected; individual runners or whole plants wilt and die rapidly.
 Often affected plant parts will appear dark green before irreversible wilt.
 Wilt is most severe early in the season when the plants are rapidly growing.
 Summer squash and pumpkin may wilt dramatically during the heat of the day and partially recover by morning.
 Foliage appears yellow before the entire plant collapses and dies.
 Young pumpkin plants lose vigor and die within two weeks of initial symptom expression.
 Weather has little effect on the incidence of wilt, but may influence the rate of symptom expression.

-E. tracheiphila is dispersed within and among fields by the cucumber beetle vector.
+E. tracheiphila is dispersed within and among fields by the striped cucumber beetle.
 The bacterium is transmitted mechanically by contact with contaminated mouthparts and does not reproduce within the beetle.
 The beetles feed on leaves and stems, E. tracheiphila multiplies in the wound, enters the xylem vessels (water conducting tissues), and moves through the petioles to the stems.
 Masses of bacteria, gums, and resin plug the vascular system, resulting in wilt.
 Bacteria spread throughout the plant through adjacent xylem vessels.
 Infected plants serve as a reservoir of bacteria for subsequent infections.
+Cucumber and muskmelons are more susceptible to bacterial wilt than winter squashes and watermelon.

 Cultural Controls & Prevention: